Atereoyinn/Smartlign/content/posts/the-6-best-smart-gadgets-for-college-students-most-useful.md

 With Acer - C738T-C44Z Chromebook, you get the ideal laptop for a college student.
 It is a cheap and superfast laptop complement of the Chrome OS to do your basic online school activities.

-If you like to get one, visit[Amazon.com](https://amzn.to/3CanDPc).
+If you like to get one, visit [Amazon.com](https://amzn.to/3CanDPc).

 ### Headphones: JBL Tune 660NC